MOLAorg/mp2p_icp/docs/module-mp2p-icp.rst

 Library: mp2p-icp
 ======================

-A repertory of multi primitive-to-primitive (MP2P) ICP algorithms and data structures written in C++.
+A repertory of multi-primitive-to-primitive (MP2P) matchers, optimizers, and ICP-related algorithms and data structures written in C++.

 .. contents:: :local: